 We are conscious while we surrender to unfamiliar logic.

 3 Contemporary alternative education must become an integrated, conscious social practice of creating environments for experimentation while simultaneously dissolving the institution's boundaries.
 Art is not a spectacle removed from the viewer but an integrated experience of our lives.
-Land is not a mountain guide education but a practice of living with the soil, the grass, the mountains.
 An individual's contribution to their communities and societies is not merely what they produce but how they practice and exist with and along their fellow beings, human and otherwise.

-Within our Art programme, artistic practice blurs the lines between life and art.
+Within our Art program, artistic practice blurs the lines between life and art.
 It breaks down the barriers of art institutions and transforms them into genuinely cultural institutions that experiment with collective ways-of-being through artistic practice.
-Our Land programme is an attempt at being immersed in our natural environment in an aesthetical, theoretical and practical sense.
-The programme experiments with human – nonhuman relationships through a wide range of practices relating to, and taking place in, the land that surrounds us.

 We wrote a manifesto and made a score.
 Download it